Is your marriage in need of help?

 As a Catholic therapist, I view my profession as avocation.
 I utilize a Catholic understanding of the person, marriage, and family life in order to assess problems, and to plan and implement therapeutic interventions.
 In short, I integrate the Catholic faith and teachings of the Church into my daily work as a professional counselor.

-Michelle is a Catholic therapist in training who received her Master of Arts Degree in counseling from the Franciscan University of Steubenville.
+Michelle is a Catholic licensed professional counselor who received her Master of Arts Degree in counseling from the Franciscan University of Steubenville.
 Since obtaining her degree she has served at the Diocesan level working with people with disabilities and at the parish level working as a director of Religious Education and Youth Ministry.

 More recently Michelle has gained experience in mental health counseling with Families, Teens, and Adults.
 Areas of experience include working and praying with those who struggle with anxiety, depression, eating disorders, opioid dependency, ADD, ADHD, grief and loss.